Excel Ranges

 Result:

 This dragging technique is very important and you will use it very often in Excel.
-Here is another example.
+Here's another example.

-6. Enter the value 2 into cell B2 and the value 4 into cell B3.
-Select cell B2 and cell B3.
+2a.
+Enter the value 2 into cell B2 and the value 4 into cell B3.

 A pattern